 Other floors focus on cultural aspects of Hamburg, picking up themes like the Reeperbahn nightlife district or the city parks, providing places for team collaboration and at the same time offering relaxed, quiet zones – just like the city itself.
-The strong regional flavor also helps ensure the staff feel a connection to their new offices, because local landmarks in the new working space produce a familiar feeling.
+The strong regional flavour also helps ensure the staff feel a connection to their new offices, because local landmarks in the new working space produce a familiar feeling.

 Employee involvement was also important for the development process of the new office.
 In total, 25 project groups actively participated in the planning phase of the new headquarters and contributed ideas and specific requirements for the new offices.

 “The interest and involvement was enormous”, confirms Kim Marc Bobsin.
-“Lots of employees’ ideas were included in the design of what became known as breakout areas, located at the center of each T-shaped floorplan”.
+“Lots of employees’ ideas were included in the design of what became known as breakout areas, located at the centre of each T-shaped floorplan”.

-Informational events and question & answer sessions provided transparency while the most up to date plans could be viewed at any time on a specially created website.
-The concerns and worries that arose in advance of the move could be allayed this way because their involvement in the change process gave the employees the ability to connect with the new space.
+Informational events and question & answer sessions provided transparency, while the most up to date plans could be viewed at any time on a specially created website.
+The concerns and worries that arose in advance of the move could be allayed this way, because their involvement in the change process gave the employees the ability to connect with the new space.

 Modular flooring from Interface served as a basis for the design of the new open office concept.
-Here at Interface, we work to create +Positive spaces and believe that the design of a space should enhance the well-being, productivity and creativity of those using it.
+Here at Interface, we work to create +Positive spaces, and believe that design of a space should enhance the well-being, productivity and creativity of those using it.
 For Philips, this positive design is about creating a space that inspires employees by catering for many different ways of working and inhabiting the building.

 Not only does the Interface flooring make a valuable contribution in terms of the overall design, but it also helps with the acoustics.
-Thanks to its excellent sound absorption properties and SONE® acoustic backing, Equilibrium satisfies the high acoustic demands of a multi-functional floorcovering, and its modularity enables flexible, adaptive design of office spaces.
+Thanks to its excellent sound absorption properties and SONE® acoustic backing, Equilibrium satisfies the high acoustic demands of a multi-functional floor covering and its modularity enables flexible, adaptive design of office spaces.